 - Solid Hardwood Flooring - Traditional hardwood flooring is comprised of a singular piece of wood with tongue and groove sides.
 Most com unfinished, but they are also pre-finished when buying retail.

-In this type of hardwood flooring, it is usually very sensitive to moisture.
-Solid planks of wood are usually nailed down over a wood type sub-foor and not recommended for use over a concrete slab or below ground level.
+Different types of hardwood flooring are suited for different installations.
+Solid hardwood flooring, for example, is usually very sensitive to moisture.
+Solid planks of wood are usually nailed down over a wood type subfloor and are not recommended for use over a concrete slab or below ground level.
+If exposed to moisture or excessive humidity, solid hardwood floors have a tendency to ripple or bow.

-The great thing about solid hardwood is the fact that they can be refinished and restored as many times as you want throughout their life.
-And a solid lifespan is usually decades!
-In fact most people in there many travels have probably walked on a hardwood floor that is a century old without even knowing it.
+The great thing about solid hardwood is the fact that it can be refinished and restored as many times as you want throughout its life.
+Engineered hardwood can only be refinished about once and wood-look flooring can't be refinished at all.
+Solid hardwood floors last the longest, with lifespans that are usually in the decades!
+In fact most people in their travels have probably walked on a hardwood floor that is a century old without even knowing it.
 This is the power of choosing solid hardwood over the others.

-One flaw that I see all too often is when a solid hardwood floor is installed in a home that is located in an area of the country (such as Florida,) that has high humidity summers.
+if you have kids or pets, you probably want flooring that's durable and affordable.
+Engineered hardwood and wood-look flooring are both considered kid and pet-friendly as these materials are designed to stand up well to spills, scratches and regular cleaning.
+Wood-look flooring is also resistant to moisture, so it's better for use in humid climates.
+One mistake that a lot of homeowners make is installing solid hardwood flooring in a home that is located in an area of the country (such as Florida) that has high humidity summers.
 Too much moisture can cause your floors to buckle and cup, which is never a good thing.

 Versatility is another Advantage!

-Engineered hardwood floors can be installed practically anywhere, including over wood sub-floors, concrete slabs and in your basement.
-They can be nailed down, stapled down, glued down — even floated over some types of existing flooring.
+If you're looking for a real wood floor that's incredibly versatile, look no farther than to engineered hardwood floors.
+These types of floors can be installed practically anywhere, including over wood sub-floors, concrete slabs and in your basement.
+They can be nailed down, stapled down, glued down or even floated over some types of existing flooring.
+Like engineered hardwood, wood-look floors can also be installed in a variety of places, though installation methods are more limited.